-- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP 2019 and the Academies Accounts Direction 2022 to 2023; - make judgments and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards FRS102 have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the academy will continue in business.
+- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP 2019 and the Academies Accounts Direction 2023 to 2024; - make judgments and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards FRS102 have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Charitable Company will continue in business.

-The trustees are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Trustee are responsible for keeping adequate accounting records that are sufficient to show and explain the Charitable Trust's transactions and disclose with reasonable accuracy at any time the financial position of the Charitable Trust and enable them to ensure that the financial statements comply with the Companies Act 2006.
+They are also responsible for safeguarding the assets of the Charitable Trust and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The trustees are responsible for ensuring that in its conduct and operation the charitable company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
+The Trustees are responsible for ensuring that in its conduct and operation the Charitable Trust applies financial and other controls, which conform to the requirements both of propriety and of good financial management.
 They are also responsible for ensuring grants received from the ESFA/DfE have been applied for the purposes intended.

-The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
+The Trust are responsible for the maintenance and integrity of the corporate and financial information included on the Charitable Trust's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the board of trustees on 20 December 2023 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 11 December 2024 and signed on its behalf by:

-H J Ward Chair of Trustees
+C Davies Chair of Trustees

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF CENTRAL ENGLAND ACADEMY TRUST FOR THE YEAR ENDED 31 AUGUST 2023Opinion
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF CENTRAL ENGLAND ACADEMY TRUST FOR THE YEAR ENDED 31 AUGUST 2024Opinion

-We have audited the financial statements of Central England Academy Trust (the 'academy trust') for the year ended 31 August 2023 which comprise Statement of Financial Activities, the Balance Sheet and the Statement of Cash Flows and notes to the financial statement, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice), the Charities SORP 2019 and the Academies Accounts Direction 2022 to 2023 issued by the Education and Skills Funding Agency.
+We have audited the financial statements of Central England Academy Trust for the year ended 31 August 2024 which comprise Statement of Financial Activities, the Balance Sheet and the Statement of Cash Flows and notes to the financial statement, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice), the Charities SORP 2019 and the Academies Accounts Direction 2023 to 2024 issued by the Education and Skills Funding Agency.